shujarafi/face-detect/README.md

-# Face Detection with Python and rotate a Servo using Arduino
+# Detect Faces and rotate a Servo
-Face Detection and rotate a Servo using Arduino
+Detect Faces and rotate a Servo

 Works only on Linux, Without Issues